Skip to content

 default password: guest

-Or you can create a new user, allow them to use the Management GUI and give them read/write permissions to resources within / vhost:
+If you copied configuration file create a new user, allow them to use the Management GUI and give them read/write permissions to resources within / vhost.
+Replace in script below with login@example.com:

 $ sudo rabbitmqctl add_user <username> <password>